xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> One paper is accepted by CVPR'2016.

-> Our team CCNY wins the first place on one task of TRECVID Semantic Localization 2015.
+> Our team CCNY wins the first place on TRECVID Semantic Localization 2015.

 > I joined NVIDIA Research on May 18, 2015!

 > I passed my Ph.D. defense on January 28, 2015!

 > One paper is accepted by IEEE Trans. on Neural Networks and Learning Systems.

-> One paper is accepted by ECCV'2014.

 > [More Archived](/news)